HugoPerrier/Udacity_Capstone/Report.md

 **Results (using Maxim Integrated Products data as features) on the test set**
 ![Alt text][MXIMtest]

 It appears that the predictions on the training set are not so good but predictions on the test set are much better.
+For comparison, the results for the company Facebook that gives much lower results on the test set (Negative score) are shown below:

+**Results (using Facebook data as features) on the training set**
+![Alt text][FBtrain]

+**Results (using Facebook data as features) on the test set**
+![Alt text][FBtest]

+We observe that the predictions on the training set are better but the test set prediction are quite different from the true values.

 [MXIMtrain]: https://github.com/HugoPerrier/Udacity_Capstone/blob/master/Figures/MXIM_Train.png  "Score on test set"
 [MXIMtest]: https://github.com/HugoPerrier/Udacity_Capstone/blob/master/Figures/MXIM_Test.png  "Score on test set"
+[FBtrain]: https://github.com/HugoPerrier/Udacity_Capstone/blob/master/Figures/FB_Train.png  "Score on test set"
+[FBtest]: https://github.com/HugoPerrier/Udacity_Capstone/blob/master/Figures/FB_Test.png  "Score on test set"

 ## Next day NDX prediction: Number of clusters